 - 5b.
-Expedited review: Some appointments to the IBMS Graduate Faculty may be requested immediately following a candidate's recruitment and appointment to the faculty of a particular GSBS department.
-In such cases in which the candidate has recently presented credentials including a seminar and was vetted by the hiring department, the director of the candidate's primary discipline of interest should request expedited appointment, requiring only a vote of confirmation by the IBMS COGS and approval by the GSBS Dean. - 6.
-The response to the request for IBMS Graduate Faculty status will be forwarded to the candidate by the GSBS Dean, with copy to the Chair of the candidate's primary department, to the Chair of the IBMS COGS, the IBMS Program Director, and to the Discipline Director(s) of the candidate's primary and secondary discipline affiliations. - 7.
+Expedited or Fast Track review: Tenured or tenure-track faculty in a basic science department may request expedited review of their IBMS faculty appointment request.
+Faculty requesting expedited review will submit a full academic CV (including mentoring experience) and their discipline affiliations in IMPACT followed by a vote by the IBMS COGS to approve or disapprove the IBMS faculty appointment.
+The expedited review process will not require a primary discipline director recommendation prior to voting by the IBMS COGS.
+Under the expedited review process, disciplines may still assign a faculty mentor or request a seminar prior to being granted a discipline affiliation. - 6.
+Faculty with appointments in other GSBS graduate programs who qualify for the "GSBS Streamlined" process for faculty appointments will follow the normal process for IBMS faculty appointment requests (Standard review or Expedited review). - 7.
+The response to the request for IBMS Graduate Faculty status will be forwarded to the candidate by the GSBS Dean, with copy to the Chair of the candidate's primary department, to the Chair of the IBMS COGS, the IBMS Program Director, and to the Discipline Director(s) of the candidate's primary and secondary discipline affiliations. - 8.
 Continuation of Graduate Faculty status must be confirmed by review every 5 years.